mirabuhuraira/Artificial-Neural-Network/README.md

 This project focuses on preparing data for training neural networks by performing **Exploratory Data Analysis (EDA)** and key preprocessing steps.
 It includes splitting the data, encoding categorical variables, scaling the features, and preparing the dataset for machine learning models.

 ## Files in the Repository
-1. **1) Preprocessing for NN.ipynb**: This notebook covers all steps from EDA to data preprocessing and feature scaling.
+1. **Preprocessing for NN.ipynb**: This notebook covers all steps from EDA to data preprocessing and feature scaling.
-2. **2) hcvdat0.csv**: The dataset used in the analysis (replace with your actual dataset file).
+2. **hcvdat0.csv**: The dataset used in the analysis (replace with your actual dataset file).
-3. **3) metadata.txt**: A text file containing metadata and additional information about the dataset.
+3. **metadata.txt**: A text file containing metadata and additional information about the dataset.

 ## Key Steps